chaithyagr/mrsim/examples/README.rst

 Examples
 ========

-This is a collection of examples showing how to use mrsim to create MR simulators for different applications.
+This is a collection of examples showing how to use TorchSim to create MR simulators for different applications.